cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 [Interfaces](#command-line-grpc-services-and-rest-interfaces) let end-users interact with full-node clients.
 This means querying data from the full-node or creating and sending new transactions to be relayed by the full-node and eventually included in a block.

 The main interface is the [Command-Line Interface](../core/cli.md).
-The CLI of an Cosmos SDK application is built by aggregating [CLI commands](#cli) defined in each of the modules used by the application.
+The CLI of a Cosmos SDK application is built by aggregating [CLI commands](#cli) defined in each of the modules used by the application.
 The CLI of an application is the same as the daemon (e.g. `appd`), and defined in a file called `appd/main.go`.
 The file contains:

 - **A `main()` function**, which is executed to build the `appd` interface client.
 This function prepares each command and adds them to the `rootCmd` before building them.
 At the root of `appd`, the function adds generic commands like `status`, `keys` and `config`, query commands, tx commands and `rest-server`.
 - **Query commands** are added by calling the `queryCmd` function.
 This function returns a Cobra command that contains the query commands defined in each of the application's modules (passed as an array of `sdk.ModuleClients` from the `main()` function), as well as some other lower level query commands such as block or validator queries.
 Query command are called by using the command `appd query [query]` of the CLI.